zloihach/zloihach/README.md

-- 👋 Salam, I’m @zloihach
+- 👋 Salam, I’m @zloihach 🧔🏽
-- 👀 I’m interested in ...
+- 👀 I’m interested in nothing ♾️
-- 🌱 I’m currently learning C#,JAVA
+- 🌱 I’m currently learning C#,JAVA 👨‍💻
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on WebPR 🕸️
-- 📫 How to reach me inst @zloihach, tg @iwnttobreakfree
+- 📫 How to reach me 📷Isnt: @zloihach, ✈️Telegram:t @iwnttobreakfree 📟

 <!---
 zloihach/zloihach is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.